sujith-eag/vu-library/docs/java/java_core/06_methods/06_super.md

 Area is 8.0
 ```

-____

-#### Using super to Access Superclass Members
+## super to Access superclass Members

-There is a second form of super that acts somewhat like this, except that it always refers to the
-superclass of the subclass in which it is used.
-This usage has the following general form:
+A second form of super always refers to the superclass of the subclass in which it is used.
 `super.member`

 Here, member can be either a method or an instance variable.
-This form of super is most applicable to situations in which member names of a subclass
-hide members by the same name in the superclass.
+This is most applicable to situations in which member names of a subclass hide members by the same name in the superclass.

 ```java
 // Using super to overcome name hiding.